M114 155 mm howitzer: Early development

-After the end of the First World War a board later named the Westervelt Board after its president, Brigadier General William I. Westervelt, was convened to assess the artillery experience of the combatant powers and map out future directions for the US Army artillery.
-The conclusion of the board vis-a-vis corps (heavy field) artillery was that an ideal heavy howitzer should have range of at least 16,000 yards and allow the elevation of 65° (as opposed to the existing World War I-era M-1918 155 mm howitzers, a license-built French Canon de 155 C modèle 1917 Schneider, 11.5 km and +42° 20' respectively).
-Board also recommended that the new 155-mm howitzer and the new 4.7 in gun share all the carriage, even if it compromises both designs.
+After the end of the First World War a board - later named the Westervelt Board after its president, Brigadier General William I. Westervelt - was convened to assess the artillery experience of the combatant powers and map out future directions for the US Army artillery.
+The conclusion of the board vis-a-vis corps (heavy field) artillery was that an ideal heavy howitzer should have range of at least 16,000 yards and allow elevation of 65° (Note: the existing World War I-era M-1918 155 mm howitzers, a license-built French Canon de 155 C modèle 1917 Schneider, had range and elevation of 11.5 km and +42° 20' respectively) The board also recommended that the new 155-mm howitzer and the new 4.7 in gun use the same carriage, even if it compromised both designs.

 The M1920 carriage resulting from this requirements was of the split-trail type with pneumatic equilibrators, permitting a total traverse of 60°.
 Unfortunately, it "gave considerable trouble due to the persistent failure of the top carriage" on the firing tests.
-In 1923–1925 the design was modified with the top carriage reinforced, with the result standardized as M1925.
+In 1923–1925 the design was modified with the top carriage reinforced and standardized as M1925.
 However, it was never built in steel, because after the evaluation of a wooden model the project was abandoned.
-Instead, two new carriages were developed and built in the following years, which were designated T1 (photos) and T1E1.
+Instead, two new carriages were developed and built in the following years, which were designated T1 and T1E1.
 All of them had the same ballistics (perhaps even the same gun body), with maximal range of 16,390 yds, and were undergoing tests in the early 1930s.
 By 1934, the US Army was concerned about the arising high-speed towing requirements not satisfied by the plain bearings and solid rubber ties.